embergershared/PCRv2-PoC/README.md

 There are few considerations to understand in this architecture:

-1. The Island is completely independent to/from any other networks,
+1. The "Application island" is completely independent to/from any other networks,

 2. 2 VNets are used:
     1. one for the Application Service, Function App and Private endpoints,